ZiaCreatesIdeas/STUDY_SPHINX-MYST/doc/learn_myst.md

 ![cartoon fish](./Images/fun-fish.webp "fun fish graphic")

 ---
+**HTML elements go in _build folder, not Markdown Docs.
+They require different path syntax.**

 Using the HTML tag \'img' we can align and ajust the size of an image.